terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/web-api/http-repl.md

 HEAD           head - Issues a HEAD request
 OPTIONS        options - Issues a OPTIONS request

-set header     Sets or clears a header for all requests. e.g. `set header content-type application/json`

 Navigation Commands:
 The REPL allows you to navigate your URL space and focus on specific APIs that you are working on.

-set base       Set the base URI. e.g. `set base http://locahost:5000` set swagger    Sets the swagger document to use for information about the current server ls             Show all endpoints for the current path cd             Append the given directory to the currently selected path, or move up a path when using `cd ..`
+set base       Set the base URI. e.g. `set base http://locahost:5000` ls             Show all endpoints for the current path cd             Append the given directory to the currently selected path, or move up a path when using `cd ..`